ariga/atlas/doc/md/guides/migration-tools/golang-migrate.md

 docker run --name atlas-db-dev -d -p 3306:3306 -e MYSQL_DATABASE=dev -e MYSQL_ROOT_PASSWORD=pass  mysql:8
 ```

-For reference for the next steps, the URL for the dev-database will be:
+As reference for the next steps, the URL for the dev-database will be:
 ```text
 mysql://root:pass@localhost:3306/dev
 ```